universal-ctags/ctags/docs/contributions.rst

         Author: Masatake YAMATO <yamato@redhat.com>
         Date:   Tue Mar 19 12:19:37 2019 +0900

-        main,Flex,JavaScriupt,SQL,refactor: introduce a helper function to skip two character sequence
+        main,Flex,JavaScript,SQL,refactor: introduce a helper function to skip two character sequence

         ...

 * Use following prefixes if the change as no run-time impact.

   cosmetic
     - Remove whitespaces at the end of lines
     - Adjust indentation
     - Remove an empty line
     - ...

   style
     - Rename symbol names
     - ...

   refactor

-    Code transformation that doesn't intent changing run-time behavior
+    - Code transformation that doesn't intent changing run-time behavior

   These prefixes reduce the load of reviewers.

 * Use [INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Exuberant-ctags.
-Write an explanation in man/ctags-incompatibilities.7.rst.in about the detail of breakage.
+Write an explanation in ``man/ctags-incompatibilities.7.rst.in`` about the detail of breakage.

 * Use [SELF-INCOMPATIBLE] as a prefix for both pull request and commit